Shtanglitza/shtanglitza.github.io/blog/posts/sparql-llm.md

 This is useful already.

-Let's investigate if we can get more structured output from LLM.
-We can apply json mode (supported from Groq API) and reframe our prompt by introducing system prompt for that purpose:
+Let's investigate if we can get a more structured output from the LLM.
+We can apply json mode (supported from Groq API) and rephrase our prompt by introducing a system prompt for that purpose:

 ```sparql
 PREFIX xyz: <http://sparql.xyz/facade-x/data/>